Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/faq.md

 # FAQ

-### Why are the line number are not showing?
+### Why are the line number not showing?

-If you have properly followed the [quick start guide](quickstart.md) and double checked that the *Show line numbering* checkbox is checked in your document.
-Then try to reload the Google Docs documents, restart your browser and check that the extension is enabled by going to *chrome://extensions/* in the url bar.
+If you have properly followed the [quick start guide](quickstart.md) and double-checked that the *Show line numbering* checkbox is checked in your document.
+Then try to reload the Google Docs documents, restart your browser and check that the extension is enabled by going to *chrome://extensions/* in the URL bar.

 If you still can't see the line numbers on your document please [reach out](contact.md) for help.